gvp-257/AnalogControlPanel/Readme.md

     InternalADC.disconnectAllDigitalInputs()
     InternalADC.reconnectAllDigitalInputs()

-Disconnect / reconnect the digital input circuitry for an analog pin or all six* of them, for lower power consumption with voltages around half of supply voltage.
-These may be useful separately from `usePin()` and `freePin()`.

 NOTE: A4 and A5 are used digitally for Wire (the built-in I2C peripheral).

-\* A6 and A7, which exist on Nanos and Pro Minis, don't have digital circuitry.
+A6 and A7, which exist on Nanos and Pro Minis, don't have digital circuitry.